thirdweb-dev/dynamic-contracts/README.md

 }
 ```

-The main decision as a router contract author is to decide the permission model to add/update/remove extensions.
+The main decision as a `Router` contract author is to decide the permission model to add/update/remove extensions.
 This repository offers some presets for a few possible permission models:

+- `RouterUpgradeable` is a preset that allows the contract owner to add / upgrade / remove extensions.
 - `RouterImmutable` is a preset you can use to create static contracts that cannot be updated or get new functionality.
-This still allows you to create modular contracts that go beyond the contract size limit, and guarantees that the original functionality cannot be altered.
+This still allows you to create modular contracts that go beyond the contract size limit, but guarantees that the original functionality cannot be altered.
-- `RouterUpgradeable` is a preset that allows the contract owner to add / upgrade / remove extensions.

 Other permissions models might include an explicit list of extensions that can be added or removed for example.
 The implementation is up to the Router author.

 ### 2. `Extensions` - implementing routeable contracts

-Extension contracts are regular contracts, with the exception that it is highly recommended to write the state of the contract

-An `Extension` smart contract is written like any other smart contract, expect that its state must be defined in a `struct`, in a `library` and at a well defined storage location.
+An `Extension` contract is written like any other smart contract, expect that its state must be defined using a `struct` within a `library` and at a well defined storage location.
 This storage technique is known as [storage structs](https://mirror.xyz/horsefacts.eth/EPB4o-eyDl0N8gu0gEz1uw7BTITheaZUqIAOEK1m-jE?utm_source=substack&utm_medium=email).

-This is to ensure that state defined in an `Extension` of the same `Router` doesn't conflict with another `Extension` state at the same storage location by accident.
+This is important to ensure that state defined in an `Extension` doesn't conflict with the state of another `Extension` of the same `Router` at the same storage location.

 Here's an example of a simple contract written as an `Extension` contract: